vansant/Climate-Hub-Maps/Doc/README.md

 5. Create .lyr color ramp for each region/variable using the min-max values generated in the last step by  setting min and max as option under symbology.
 Export by right clicking on layer in table of contents to export.lyr file for each raster layer group (region-variable).
   - Min and max for each region and variable via get-clipped-min-and-max.py - used as simple guid for color ramp and could actaully anything the user wants.
   - Setup color ramp in ArcMap gui GUI and export region_variable.lyr file to /Tooldata/lyr folder.
 This is done under the symbology tab.
 Stretched needs to be selected on the lefthand side of the screen.
 Under type Minimum-Maximum needs to be checked.
 Then Edit High/Low Values needs to be ticked.
 The values can then be updated and a color ramp can be chosen.
-  - Layers for each region can be updated in the future to change layer symbology
+  - Layers for each region can be updated in the future to change layer symbology for each .lyr file
   - precipitation layers used coloramp: precipitation
   - tasmin layers used color ramp: slope
   - tasmax layers used color ramp: slope